Thursday 10 May 2007 by Janda Gooding. 2 comments

-George Lambert: Gallipoli and Palestine Landscapes, Exhibition, Battlefield Tours, Gallipoli Mission, Janda's Blog about Gallipoli, Landscape, Landscapes of war
+George Lambert: Gallipoli and Palestine Landscapes, Exhibition, Battlefield Tours, Gallipoli Mission, George Lambert: Gallipoli and Palestine Landscapes Exhibition, Landscape, Landscapes of war

 On their first day in the 'Old ANZAC area'*, Lambert and Hubert Wilkins (the official photographer of the Australian Historical Mission) were taken down to ANZAC Cove by Charles Bean.
 Bean was keen to introduce them to the area and show them the dugout that he had occupied during 1915.
 The following day, 16 February 1919 Lambert made another visit to the beach and then again the next day.
 As a group they retraced the steps of Hedley Vicars Howe who as a Private had landed with 11 Battalion on the morning of 25 April 1915.
 Howe's account of the landing and climbing up Plugge's Plateau would also largely inform the narrative that runs through Lambert's large commissioned work ANZAC, the landing 1915. (a separate post to follow)